richselby7878/xm-labs-incident-flow-steps/README.md

 	<kbd>  <img src="/media/xmWriteStructuredWorkNote.png" width="250"> </kbd>

-Adds a structured timeline note to an xMatters incident matching the key, e.g.  *weather: rainy*.
-The step avoids repetition, and will not enter a note if it matches the last note entered.
+Adds a structured timeline note to an xMatters incident in the format of key separator value, e.g.  *weather: rainy*.
+The step avoids repetition, and will not enter a new work note if it matches the last note entered.
 This is to avoid the same work note appearing over and over again, e.g. *weather: rainy* followed soon after by another *weather: rainy*.
-A structured work note is great for storing data, e.g. links to external IDs, in a way that cannot be overwritten by a user via the UI.
+A structured work note is good for storing data, e.g. links to external IDs.
+Unlike an Incident Property, it cannot be overwritten (accidentally or on-purpose) by a user via the UI.
+Of course, a new note could be manually entered in the same format if manual updates are required.

 *	**xM Get Structured Work Note**

 	<kbd>  <img src="/media/xmGetStructuredWorkNote.png" width="250"> </kbd>

 After writing a structured work note, you'll probably want to get it.
+Enter the key and the separator, and the previous value (if any) is returned.

 *	**xM Remove Service from Incident**